Bill

 NJ S4545

-Expands epinephrine administration mechanisms permitted in schools.
+Expands epinephrine administration mechanisms permitted in schools, institutions of higher education, and youth camps.

 summary